 Study in a foreign language is encouraged but not required.
 Spanish, French, Japanese, Chinese, German, Italian, and Russian can be especially valuable in the increasingly internationalized hospitality field.
 Students may use up to four credits of foreign language in the "additional course" area of the curriculum.
 Additional credits generally are considered useful electives.
 If a student wants to continue with a language begun in high school it would be wise to schedule it in the freshman year.

 Relocation to University Park

 Change of campus to University Park will generally occur after completion of four full-time semesters or equivalent.
 Earlier relocation to University Park is possible if a student is unable to make normal progress toward the degree because the requisite courses are not available at the student's campus location.
 Scheduling of courses should be done in consultation with the academic adviser.
-Assuming the HM students have completed all the General Education courses, CMPSC 203 (if available), STAT 200, MKTG 221 and MATH 021, the following courses should be requested for the first semester at University Park: (See Recommended Academic plan for students who start at non-University Park location)
+Assuming the HM students have completed the General Education courses including STAT 200, the following courses should be requested for the first semester at University Park: (See Recommended Academic plan for students who start at non-University Park location)

-HM 201 - Introduction to Management in the Hospitality Industry (introductory course and prerequisite for all higher level HRIM courses)
+HM 201 - Introduction to Management in the Hospitality Industry (introductory course and prerequisite for all higher level HM courses)

 HM 202 - Colloquium